 Nearby Aurora is home to the Southeastern Indiana Art Guild (SIAG) Gallery & Studios, where groups can create customized pieces with instructions from community artists.
 Popular sessions offered include gourd birdhouses, mixed media notecards and finger paint “gardens” that encourage group members to return to childhood and slather their canvas in color.
 Your group members will feel even better when they realize proceeds from these classes go to Dearborn County’s Tour for the Cure Program, which raises money for breast cancer research.

-Also popular with groups along the Ohio River is the Funky Farmhouse, a “Pinterest inspired” studio in Newburgh.
-This renovated barn has transformed into a spacious studio that provides group members with bare wall hangings in the shapes of letters, flowers and animals that can be colored in as creatively as you wish.
 Want to achieve inner serenity or welcome new scents to your house when you return home?
 Indiana offers several opportunities to see the candle-making process up close and even create your own unique scent.
 Warm Glow Candle Company in Centerville is an immense outlet store and shopping mecca that sells regional wines, handcrafted jewelry and gourmet chocolates in addition to its signature lumpy candles, which come in over 60 scents and can be used for an illuminating ambience or aromatherapy.
-The store will soon open its new candle-pouring studio where guests can personalize their own color, fragrance and label while witnessing the process up close.
+The store also has a separate candle-pouring studio where guests can personalize their own color, fragrance and label while witnessing the process up close.

 Operating out of a repurposed vacation home along the shores of Winona Lake, Pottery Bayou hosts crafting parties for groups in a clean and encouraging environment.
 The entrance hall and dining room are populated with crafting tables, and the kitchen now contains the kiln.
 Craft your own creation on a potter’s wheel or, if your group is pressed for time, sign up for the shorter class and paint a variety of bowls, mugs and vases.